keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ## Web Application Firewall (WAF)

 ### WAF Simplified:
-AWS WAF is a web application that lets you allow or block the HTTP(s) requests that are bound for CloudFront, API Gateway, Application Load Balancers, EC2, and other Layer 7 entrypoints into your AWS environment.
+AWS WAF is a web application that lets you allow or block the HTTP(s) requests that are bound for CloudFront, API Gateway, Application Load Balancers, EC2, and other Layer 7 entry points into your AWS environment.
 AWS WAF gives you control over how traffic reaches your applications by enabling you to create security rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns that you can define.
-WAF's default rule-set addresses issues like the OWASP Top 10 security risks and is regularly updated whenever new vulnerbilities are discovered.
+WAF's default rule-set addresses issues like the OWASP Top 10 security risks and is regularly updated whenever new vulnerabilities are discovered.

 ### WAF Key Details:
 - As mentioned above, WAF operates as a Layer 7 firewall.
 This grants it the ability to monitor granular web-based conditions like URL query string parameters.
 This level of detail helps to detect both foul play and honest issues with the requests getting passed onto your AWS environment.